forderud/WindowsEventQuery/README.md

 Sample code for querying the Windows event logs.
 Based on Microsoft's [Consuming Events (Windows Event Log)](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events) article.

 ## Examples of logged events
 Some examples of system problems automatically logged by Windows.
+All of these events can also be accessed through the Windows Event Log APIs.

 ### Disk failures
 Disk and filesystem problems are automaticaly logged: